AndreGregu/chap-core/README.md

 3. **RegionDict**: A dictionary mapping region identifiers to their corresponding `TimeSeries`.

-The representation of diseasecases and error includes utility methods which also allows for supports tasks like reordering, transforming, or flattening the data.
+The representation of disease cases and error includes utility methods which streamlines tasks like reordering, transforming, or flattening the data.

-An example of the structure for forcast data:
+An example of the structure for forecast data:
 ```python

 #Forecasts